gradio-app/gradio/guides/08_gradio-clients-and-lite/06_gradio-lite-and-transformers-js.md

 </html>
 ```

-Here is a running example of the code above:
+Here is a running example of the code above (after the app has loaded, you could disconnect your Internet connection and the app will still work since its running entirely in your browser):

 <gradio-lite shared-worker>
 import gradio as gr